-Extending Your Rhode Island Unemployment Benefits
+Learn About Extending Your Rhode Island Unemployment Benefits

 Many individuals ask themselves “What can I do to extend unemployment in Rhode Island?”
 Unfortunately, there is currently no unemployment benefits extension program available to jobseekers in the state, so you will have to rely on your own funds if your weekly compensation runs out.
 The last federal unemployment extension program ended in 2013 near the end of the great recession.

-The Emergency Unemployment Compensation Program in Rhode Island
+Learn About the Emergency Unemployment Compensation Program in Rhode Island

 The Rhode Island unemployment extension program was created by Congress under the American Taxpayer Relief Act.
 This act required Congress to allocate almost $6 billion dollars in funds towards the EUC program.
 The EUC program was intended to provide unemployed workers with additional unemployment insurance funds during the Great Recession, but as the unemployment rate fell, government officials deemed the program unnecessary and expensive.
 Recipients of EUC funds received their last benefits in late 2013.